 - 1 tablespoon Sesame oil

 - 0.5 Lime - juice only

 - Red chilli, crushed cashews, fresh coriander, spring onions and sesame seeds - for serving

-- Put the chicken in a food processor and blend until mince.
+- Put 1 Chicken breast into a food processor and blend until mince.

-- Put the hoisin sauce, soy sauce, sesame oil, lime juice and sriracha in a bowl and mix well.
+- Put 100 ml Hoisin sauce, 2 tablespoon Soy sauce, 1 tablespoon Sesame oil, juice of 0.5 Lime and 2 tablespoon Sriracha sauce into a bowl and mix well.

-- Put some oil in a large frying pan and add the shallot, garlic and ginger and gently cook for 2 minutes.
+- Put 1 tablespoon Olive oil in a large frying pan and add 4 Shallots, 3 Garlic clove and 30 g Fresh ginger and gently cook for 2 minutes.

-- Add the noodles to a pan of boiling water and simmer for 4 minutes (or according to packet instructions)
+- Add 1 nest Dried wholewheat noodles to a pan of boiling water and simmer for 4 minutes (or according to packet instructions).

 - Add the hoisin sauce mix to the chicken and stir well and gently cook for 3 minutes, until the chicken is cooked through.

-- Drain the noodles and add to the lettuce leaves.
+- Drain the noodles and add to 6 Lettuce leaves.

 - Add the cooked chicken mixture.